RGithub23/SeabornShowcasePenguins/README.md

 ---
 A Showecase of Seaborn with the Palmer Penguins (Built-in Dataset) to practice clear, question‑driven visuals.
 No downloads required: sns.load_dataset("penguins").

+This project workflow is a data visualization showcase using Seaborn:

+Starts with data inspection (missing values, summary).

+Moves into grouped analysis (species, sex, island differences).

+Demonstrates a variety of Seaborn plots (bar, box, scatter, strip, pairplot).

+Helps practice EDA (exploratory data analysis) and visualization design.

 ---

 ## Try it out in Google Colab as primarily built here!